fintechtoronto/marketing-public-2/README.md

 The project is configured to be deployed to GitHub at https://github.com/fintechtoronto/marketing-public-2.

-### AWS Amplify
+### Vercel

-For AWS Amplify deployment, follow these steps:
+For Vercel deployment, follow these steps:

-1. Connect your GitHub repository to AWS Amplify
+1. Connect your GitHub repository to Vercel
-2. Configure build settings:
-   - Build command: `npm run build`
-   - Output directory: `.next`
+2. Vercel will automatically detect the Next.js project and use the settings in vercel.json
-3. Add environment variables as needed
+3. Configure any environment variables needed in the Vercel dashboard
 4. Deploy the application

+The deployment will be automatic whenever you push changes to your GitHub repository.

 ## License